Text to Binary Converter

 What Is Binary Code?
 A Complete Guide

 Learn what binary code is, how it works, and why computers use only 0s and 1s.
-A complete beginner-friendly guide to understanding the binary number system.
+A beginner-friendly guide to understanding the binary number system.

 Frequently Asked Questions